What Is Caviar?

 The traditional condiments are hard boiled egg yolks, egg whites, chives, sour cream, capers, and red onions.
 However, caviar connoisseurs insist that any ingredient that alter the taste and distract from the pure flavour of Sturgeon caviar should not be used and that these condiments should be saved for other less expensive grades of caviar only.

-Unopened containers of fresh caviar should also be stored in the refrigerator with crushed ice.
-Stored in this manner, the caviar should last two to three weeks.
-Unopened pasteurized caviar tins typically hold for six months on the shelf.
+Unopened/Sealed containers of fresh caviar should also be stored in the refrigerator, optimal temperature is -2 to +2 Celsius.
+Stored in this manner, the caviar should last 3-4 months in a Sealed tin.
+Unopened pasteurized caviar tins typically hold for 6-9 months on the shelf.
 If caviar has been frozen, very slowly return it to a thawed state by keeping it in the refrigerator over ice for a day or two.
+We don’t recommending freezing caviar, when unfrozen the texture changes and becomes more soft/watery.